aspose-email-cloud/aspose-email-cloud-dotnet/docs/FileApi.md

 };

 // Call method:
-var result = await Api.CloudStorage.File.DownloadFileAsync(request);
+var result = await api.CloudStorage.File.DownloadFileAsync(request);

 // Result can be saved to file: using(var resultFileStream = File.OpenWrite("/path/to/local/file/to/write/to"))